focus on these three areas to become an employer of choice

 demonstrate relevance with technology

 Today’s marketing professionals work with an expanding suite of tools that leverage data intelligence, automation and search engine optimisation.
 These tools enhance the reach of marketers, who are leveraging a variety of traditional and new media content in a holistic approach to going to market.
 To demonstrate your company’s commitment to being a highly marketing-driven organisation, consider investing in the latest technologies as an enticement to job seekers.
 Platforms such as Marketo, HubSpot, Ahrefs, BuzzSumo and others have become essential to any marketer’s portfolio.
-Without at least a few of these technologies, your business may not be considered seriously or viewed as a trailing organisation.
+Without at least a few of these technologies, your business may not be considered seriously or viewed as a training organisation.

 Similarly, many sales professionals rely on industry standards such as Salesforce, SalesLoft, Zoominfo and other customer relationship management (CRM) platforms to get their work done.
 Expectations are that leading organisations will have a well-recognised system in place.